ender-js/Ender/README.md

 Why all this?
 -------------
 Because in the browser - small, loosely coupled modules are the future, and large, tightly-bound monolithic libraries are the past.
+As we like to say, *only use what you need, when you need it*.

+Also, micro-utilities keep you out of having to rollback entire frameworks due to bugs found in individual parts.
+Instead you can simply compose the modules you want, at any version, in any combination!
+For example if there is a bug in klass @ version <code>1.0.6</code>, you can rollback:

+    $ npm activate klass@1.0.5

+In the same notion, you also get the advantage of being able to upgrade in small portions!
+For example if there are features you wish to use in a micro-release, you can simply update the module, then rebuild:

+    $ npm update klass
+    $ ender -b

 License
 -------